What’s in a name? For Seattle’s future NHL team, more than meets the Sock-eye

 I can’t take credit for that jab, which came from reader Joshua Krenz, who suggested “Kraken” – despite growing cult popularity among local hockey fans – is too gimmicky.

-Krenz prefers “Seattle Sockeye’’ – that’s singular on the salmon — because it passes the local identity test, lends itself to two syllable name chants like “Let’s go Sock-eye!’’ and is “a fierce competitor who battles upstream, encountering bears, dams, and other Sockeye just to mate and die.’’
+Krenz prefers “Seattle Sockeye’’ – that’s singular on the salmon — because it passes the local identity test, lends itself to two-syllable name chants like “Let’s go Sock-eye!’’ and is “a fierce competitor who battles upstream, encountering bears, dams, and other Sockeye just to mate and die.’’

 He adds: “It’s a great double entendre.
 Sockeye.
 Sock.
 Eye.
 You can already picture the team logo, a fighting hellfish with a puffy shiner glaring at the enemy.
 ‘I see you,’ the Sockeye says, ‘and you’re no grizzly.’ ’’

-Whether it’s ultimately “Sockeye” or “Sockeyes” there’s an unmistakable fan penchant for saltwater fish.
+Whether it’s ultimately “Sockeye” or “Sockeyes,” there’s an unmistakable fan penchant for saltwater fish.

-The local Seattle Sin Bin hockey website held a weeks-long, bracket-style fan vote contest between 32 potential names in which the saltwater trout “Steelheads’’ prevailed over a “Thunderbirds’’ moniker already used by our Kent-based junior hockey team.
-Of 1,531 final round votes, Steelheads garnered 52 percent of them.
+The local Seattle Sin Bin hockey website held a weekslong, bracket-style, fan-vote contest between 32 potential names in which the saltwater trout “Steelheads’’ prevailed over a “Thunderbirds’’ moniker already used by our Kent-based junior hockey team.
+Of 1,531 final-round votes, Steelheads garnered 52 percent.
 Totems, Emeralds, Kraken, Sockeyes, Wolves and Sasquatch all made the Elite Eight round.

-Otto Rogers, who runs the site with his brother, Paul, said the most heated hockey discussions he’s heard lately involve the future team’s name.
+Otto Rogers, who runs the site with his namesake, Paul Rogers, said the most heated hockey discussions he has heard lately involve the future team’s name.

 “I think people want to be involved somehow in the team,’’ Rogers said.
 “We’re two years away from having the team play, so what can we really talk about?
 The one thing we can talk about is the team name and the team colors.’’